 The Museum of Decorative Arts has much to offer, including ceramics and porcelain, textiles and fashion, toys and jewelry, as well as graphics and photographs.
 The glass display is one of the largest in Europe.

-The staff and directors believe in a balance of function, quality, and beauty, with the stated goal of inspiring, educating, and entertaining.
+The staff and directors believe in a balance of function, quality, and beauty to inspire, educate, and entertain.

 See Related: Luxury Travel Gifts for Him